 While the exact dates of whale watching season are set by the SEMARNAT (the Secretariat of the Environment and Natural Resources for Mexico), whale watching season in Cabo spans the months from December to April.
-It is not uncommon for travelers to book a trip to Cabo San Lucas around the whale watching in Mexico.
+It is not uncommon for travelers to book a trip to Cabo San Lucas around the whale watching season in Mexico.
 The Baja California Peninsula separates the Sea of Cortez and the Pacific, and this junction has the perfect conditions for whale breeding.
 Beautifully located at this junction, Cabo is at the southern tip of the peninsula.
-Vacation during the whale season in Cabo is one that will never be forgotten.
+Taking a vacation during the whale season in Cabo is a breathtaking and unforgettable experience.

 SEMARNAT, the Secretariat of the Environment and Natural Resources for Mexico, has established the Cabo whale watching season 2020 as December 15 to April 15.
 This is when varying species of whales will migrate from the cold waters of the north around Alaska, down to the warmer waters of Cabo.

 The best time to see whales in Cabo is January to March.
 This is when there are the most whales and the greatest activity.
 You will be 90-95% assured of seeing whale activity at this time.

 In late December into early January, the primary activity will be whales migrating back to the area and males who are going from pod to pod to find females with which they can mate.
 Their activity may increase as other males migrate into the area.
 More competition for female attention means more active male whales.

 Best Time Of Day To Go Whale Watching